 Renewal Program FAQ

-The following are frequently asked questions (FAQ) regarding renewals that are applicable to broker-dealer (BD) firms.
+The following frequently asked questions (FAQ) regarding renewals are applicable to broker-dealer (BD) firms.
 If your firm is a joint broker-dealer/investment adviser (BD/IA) firm, please be sure to review the renewal information and FAQ applicable to investment advisers on the IARD website.

 - Will my firm's Preliminary and Final Statements be mailed to me?